zrythm/zrythm/doc/user/contributing/intro.rst

 Editing this Manual
 -------------------
-Click on the ``View Source`` button at the top of the page to find which file the page exists in, find the file in the source distribution and edit it.
+Click on the :guilabel:`View Source` button at the top of the page to find which file the page exists in, find the file in the source distribution and edit it.

 You will need to have
 `Sphinx <https://www.sphinx-doc.org/en/master/>`_